zumo64/elastic-jmeter/README.rst

 play_logs.bash
 --------------------
 This will launch a test plan that reads from input/*.* raw log files and spits each line of log onto the ./logs folder.
 You can specify the number of threads (aka simulating the number of processes generating logs simultaneously) and the pace.
+You can then use Filebeat or Logstash to

 Useful scripts